-The Company incurs certain loan fees and costs associated with its credit arrangements.
+The Company incurs certain loan fees and costs associated with its new or amended credit arrangements.
 Such costs are capitalized as deferred borrowing costs and amortized as interest expense using the straight-line method over the terms of the credit agreements.
-The balance of deferred borrowing costs is \$99,000, net of amortization of \$88,000 at October 31, 2011.
+The balance of deferred borrowing costs is \$175,000, net of amortization of \$109,000 and is included in other assets on the Company's consolidated balance sheet at October 31, 2012.